Nepal Buddhist Tour Lumbini

 As with any other monastery, this Gumba is beautifully built with intricate carvings.
 Also, Shiny golden color and Tibetan architecture.
 We stay at the monastery for the early evening prayer procession and return to our hotel for an overnight stay.

-Your guide will wake you up early in the morning for your flight to Lumbini.
+Your guide will wake you up early for your flight to Lumbini.
 We drive to Tribhuvan International Airport, the domestic terminal, and board the flight toward Lumbini.

-As you take off from Kathmandu, you will have a wide-angled gaze at the capital city.
-The Himalayan Mountains shimmer with white snow to your right.
+As you take off from Kathmandu, you will have a wide-angle view of the capital city.
+To your right, the Himalayan Mountains shimmer with white snow.

 We head westbound from Kathmandu and fly for another 30 minutes to land at Gautam Buddha International Airport, Bhairahawa.

-Bhairahawa is a city that borders India to its south.
+Bhairahawa is a city that borders India to the south.
 We take a vehicle and head towards our hotel in Lumbini.

 After you lunch at the hotel, we begin our sightseeing of Lumbini.
 Lumbini is a religious site for Buddhists, as Siddhartha Gautam (Gautam Buddha) was born here.